ElahiAswat/Color-Picker/README.md

 # Color-Picker
-Pick your desired color and get its hex code, rob, hsl
+Pick your desired color and get its hex code, rgb, hsl